adrianlmm/quickdialogs/README.md

 }

 ```
-This will return a map contaning the Key and Value selected, for example:
+This will return a map contaning the Key and the Value selected, for example:

 ```dart
 {Key: 2, Value: Dart (Interpreted)}